Active Learning and CSI Acquisition for mmWave Initial Alignment: Numerical Results

 \subsection{Algorithm Details and Parameters}

-The proposed algorithm \textit{hiePM} is based on sequential beam refinement, but implements additional coding techniques, thus we focus on comparison to the bisection refinement of \cite{Alkhateeb2014} to highlight that the use of this coding strategy differentiates \textit{hiePM} from existing beam refinement strategies.
+Like the the bisection algorithm of \cite{Alkhateeb2014}, our proposed algorithm \textit{hiePM} is based on sequential beam refinement, but implements additional coding techniques.
+Thus, we focus our comparison to the bisection refinement of \cite{Alkhateeb2014} to highlight that the use of this coding strategy differentiates \textit{hiePM} from existing beam refinement strategies.
+For the bisection algorithm of \cite{Alkhateeb2014}, the number of beamforming vectors in each level is $2$, and the power is allocated according to the equal power distribution strategy.

-For both $hiePM$ and the bisection algorithm of \cite{Alkhateeb2014}, the finite set of beamforming vectors $\mathcal{W}^S$ are designed with a hierarchical structure as described in \ref{Codebook}.
-The total number of levels is $S = \log_2{1/\delta} = 7$.
-Correspondingly, for the bisection algorithm of \cite{Alkhateeb2014}, the number of beamforming vectors in each level is $K=2$, and the power is allocated according to the equal power distribution strategy.
+For both $hiePM$ and the bisection algorithm of \cite{Alkhateeb2014}, the finite set of beamforming vectors $\mathcal{W}^S$ are designed with a hierarchical structure, where individual beamforming vectors $\mathbf{w}(\mathcal{D}_l^k) \in \mathcal{W}_l$ are designed with the objective of near constant gain for signal directions with AoA $\phi \in \mathcal{D}_l^k$ and zero otherwise (Assumption 4).
+In other words, each beamforming vector solves